seawander/jhu-thesis-template-astro/README.md

 # A PhD Thesis Template for JHU Astronomy Students
 A working LaTeX template that is mainly designed for the astro students in the Johns Hopkins University (JHU).

-The detailed requirements are listed in the library [webpage](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-guidelines-checklist/), and this repo is based on the [Brian Weitzner](https://github.com/weitzner) [template](https://github.com/weitzner/jhu-thesis-template) provided in that webpage.
+The detailed requirements are listed in the library [webpage](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-guidelines-checklist/), and this template is based on the [Brian Weitzner](https://github.com/weitzner) [template](https://github.com/weitzner/jhu-thesis-template) provided in that webpage.

 ***Highlights***:
 1. Use the [NASA/ADS](https://ui.adsabs.harvard.edu) **BibTeX entries** directly.